GoogleCloudPlatform/community/tutorials/appengine-serve-machine-learning-model/index.md

     MODEL = pickle.loads(s)
 ```

 We store the model as a pickled file on [Cloud Storage][storage].
-To make sure the App Engine service we are deploying knows where to find the model, we pass in its bucket and file name as environment variables.
+To make sure the App Engine service knows where to find the model, we pass in the model's bucket and file name as environment variables.
 This is done in the `app.yaml` configuration file.

 ### [`app.yaml`][app.yaml]